ldachev/insurtech-dashboard/README.md

 ## Data

 The dataset in `data/sec_company_fundamentals.json` is generated from the SEC EDGAR companyfacts API using latest annual 10-K facts.
-The subtitle uses `metadata.prepared_by` and `metadata.school`.